Imagen de portada del espectáculo Fault Lines

 Acerca de Fault Lines

 Fault Lines explores why trust breaks and how to rebuild it in organizations, leadership, communities, and public institutions.
-Hosted by Richard Roman, a PhD candidate in organizational leadership and trust strategist, the show translates research into actionable playbooks for senior leaders, consultants, and anyone navigating broken trust.
+Hosted by Richard Roman, PhD, an expert in organizational leadership and trust strategy, the show translates research into actionable playbooks for senior leaders, consultants, and anyone navigating broken trust.
 Each episode features researchers, executives, and practitioners unpacking what actually works: workplace culture, team dynamics, institutional credibility, and civic trust.
-New episodes every Tuesday.
-Subscribe and start building trust where it matters most.
+New episodes every week.
+Subscribe and start building trust where it matters most!

 Todos los episodios